 The fact that the resulting internal representation in the analyzer of a non-native property is itself an approximation must be taken into account.
-For example, if an over-approximation of the property definition is performed, as in the example above, and the analysis is itself an over-approximating analysis, an occurrence of the property in an assertion cannot be proved to hold.
-However, it can be proved that such property occurrence does not hold, if the information inferred by the analysis is incompatible with the internal representation of the property.
+For example, if an over-approximation of the property definition is performed (as in the example above), and the analysis is itself an over-approximating analysis, an occurrence of the property in an assertion cannot be proved to hold.
+However, it can be proved that the such property occurrence does not hold, if the information inferred by the analysis is incompatible, thus detecting an incorrectness symptom.
 In fact, in the example above it would be detected that the intlist(X) (i.e., ground(X)) requirement on success is incompatible with the inferred information var(X), statically detecting the presence of an error.

 In general, typical analyzers obtain over-approximations of properties, i.e., they succeed for a superset of the cases in which the exact property would succeed.
 However, for the case of properties in preconditions of success or comp assertions, under-approximations (i.e., the approximation succeeds for a subset of the cases in which the exact property would succeed) rather than over-approximations should be considered.
-Otherwise, the preconditions cannot be guaranteed to hold, and therefore it would not be possible in general to guarantee that the preconditioned assertion is applicable, since the exact precondition could possibly not be applicable, even though its approximation is implied by the analysis.
-More details on the use of approximations for program debugging can be found in [10,37].
+Otherwise, the preconditions cannot be guaranteed to hold, and therefore it would not be possible (in general, although there are some exceptions) to guarantee that the preconditioned assertion is applicable (since the exact precondition could possibly not be applicable, even though its approximation is implied).
+More details on the use of approximations for program debugging can be found in [10, 32].

-1.7 A Sample Debugging Session with the CIAO System
+7 A Sample Debugging Session with the CIAO System

-We now illustrate some uses of the proposed framework by means of a sample session with ciaopp, the CIAO system preprocessor, which is currently a part of the programming environment of CIAO [26], and which is directly based on the proposed approach. ciaopp uses as analyzers both the LP and CLP versions of the PLAI abstract interpreter [34,9,25] and adaptations of Gallagher's type analysis [24], and works on a large number of abstract domains including moded types, definiteness, freeness, and grounding dependencies (as well as more complex properties, such as bounds on cost, determinacy, non-failure, etc., for Prolog programs).
+We now illustrate some uses of the proposed framework by means of a sample session with ciaopp, the CIAO system preprocessor, which is currently a part of the programming environment, and which is directly based on the proposed approach.11 ciaopp uses as analyzers both the LP and CLP versions of the PLAI abstract interpreter [28, 9, 21] and adaptations of Gallagher's type analysis [20], and works on a large number of abstract domains including moded types, definiteness, freeness, and grounding dependencies (as well as more complex properties, such as bounds on cost, determinacy, non-failure, etc., for Prolog programs).